-Based on data about those who are tracked online, Acxiom places users into 70 “clusters” and 21 “life stages” so they can be marketed to efficiently.
-Clusters and life stages are often represented with pithy phrases, and if you would like to check out what Acxiom thinks of you, you can check out your profile here.
+Based on data of individuals they track online, Acxiom places users into 70 “clusters” and 21 “life stages”.
+Then they use the information for marketing.
+Clusters and life stages descriptions are with pithy phrases, and if you would like to check out what Acxiom thinks of you, you can check out your profile here.

 It’s yet to be seen if preserving what little privacy we have left involves reining in the surveillance capabilities of both public and private entities.
 Or, if the loss of privacy is just the cost we must pay for living in a connected world.
 What is clear is that, if personal privacy is something you care about, now is the time to do something about it.
 Before it’s too late.

 So, if personal privacy is something you care about, now is the time to do something about it.